 How to Build a World-Class Productivity System for Under $10/Month

-Understanding Lean Systems
+Lean Systems Overview

 A world-class system isn't about the price of the software; it’s about the flow of information.
 The most effective setups prioritize "low-friction capture" and "structured retrieval."
 For example, a developer might use a free-tier version of Notion for documentation but keep their task management in a simple Markdown file to avoid the lag of a heavy browser interface.